What is the reviewer looking for?

 The research topic was of little significance:

-Bad writing: If the language, structure, or figures are so poor that the merit of the paper can’t be assessed, then the paper will be rejected.
+Poor quality of writing: If the language, structure, or figures are so poor that the merit of the paper can’t be assessed, then the paper will be rejected.
 It’s a good idea to ask a native English speaker to read the paper before submitting.
 Wiley Editing Services offers English Language Editing services, which you can use prior to submission if you are not confident in the quality of your English writing skills

 It is very common for papers to be rejected.
 Studies indicate that 21% of papers are rejected without review, and approximately 40% of papers are rejected after peer review.

-Make the recommended changes and resubmit to the same journal:
+Revise and resubmit to the same journal:

-Make changes and submit to a different journal:
+Revise and submit to a different journal:

-Make no changes and submit to a different journal:
+Submit unchanged to a different journal:

-While this option is an easy one, it is not recommended.
-It’s likely that many of the suggestions made during the original review would lead to an improved paper and by not addressing these points you are wasting a) the effort expended in the first round of review, and b) the opportunity to increase your chances of acceptance at the next journal.
-Furthermore, there is a chance that your manuscript may be assessed by the same reviewers at a new journal (particularly if you are publishing in a niche field).
-In this case, their recommendation will not change if you have not addressed the concerns raised in their earlier review.
+Submitting your manuscript unchanged to a different journal is not recommended.
+The suggestions made during the original review could lead to an improved paper, and ignoring reviewer suggestions wastes the effort of the initial review and the opportunity to improve your chances of acceptance at the next journal.
+Additionally, if by chance the same reviewer(s) assess your paper at the new journal (which is possible in a niche field) , their recommendation is unlikely to change.
 One exception would be if you are submitting to a journal that participates in a transfer program, where authors can agree to have their manuscript and reviews transferred to a new journal for consideration without making changes.

 Appeal against the decision: